nichgray/edition_base/items/periodicals/periodical.md

 publication_date: 1909-12-12
 pages: 4+3

-# Encoding Description (info about the editing and encoding of this digital file)
+## Encoding Description (info about the editing and encoding of this digital file)

+### Annotators
 annotations_by:
-  - Me
+  - Person 1
-  - You
+  - Person 2
-  - Them
+  - Person 3
+  # etc.

-# Editor of the whole edition/site is set in _config.yml.
-If edited_by is filled in below, it will override the editor listed _config.yml.
+### Editors (Note: the editor of the whole edition/site is set in _config.yml.
+If edited_by is filled in below, it will override the editor listed in _config.yml.
 edited_by:
+  - Person 1
+  - Person 2
+  # etc.

 ---

 # The Status of Woman[^ref1]